enioka-Haute-Couture/enioka_scan/enioka_scan/doc/bluetooth_notes.md

 	* different SDKs do expect different protocols, including different ways to acknowledge a command.
 This means a command from one SDK may put the scanner in a weird state when trying commands for another scanner type!
 Therefore, a connector must always begins its detection sequence with an ACK or any equivalent way to clear state.
 	* This method also has the advantage of allowing to take device version into account

-The library remembers associations between device and connector, so the detection is only run once for the same device, even across reboots.
+The library remembers (successful) associations between device and connector, so the detection is only run once for the same device, even across reboots.

 ## Commands